brainix/pottery/README.md

 client.
 The second is the Redis key name for your set.
 Other than that, you can use your `RedisSet` the same way that you use any other Python `set`.

-You can do more efficient membership testing for multiple elements using `.contains_many()`:
+Do more efficient membership testing for multiple elements using `.contains_many()`:

 ```python